jefffhaynes/BinarySerializer/README.md

 ### What BinarySerializer is not ###

 BinarySerializer is not a competitor to protobuf, MessagePack, or any other number of fixed-format serializers.
-While fast, BinarySerializer is slower than most of these specialized serializers as it is designed to be first and foremost flexible in terms of the underlying data format.
+While fast, BinarySerializer is designed to be first and foremost flexible in terms of the underlying data format.
 If you don't like the way protobuf is serializing your data, you're stuck with it.
 With BinarySerializer you can define precisely how your data is formatted using types, bindings, converters, and code.

 ### Field Ordering ###

-There is no completely reliable way to get member ordering from the CLR so as of BinarySerializer 3.0 <code>FieldOrder</code> attributes are required on all classes with more than one field or property.
+There is no completely reliable way to get member ordering from the CLR so <code>FieldOrder</code> attributes are required on all classes with more than one field or property.
 By convention, base classes are serialized first followed by any derived classes.
 For example, the following <code>DerivedClass</code> will serialize in the order A, B, C.

 ```c#
 public class BaseClass